|Friday 21st June 2024||9.30am - 4.00pm|

 Tickets allow entry for one day only but can be used on either day

-Children under 16 enter free of charge when accompanied by an adult
+Children aged under 16 enter free of charge when accompanied by an adult

-Proof of concession may be requested prior to entry into the event
+If applicable, proof of concession will be requested prior to entry into the event

 How To Get There

 If you are travelling by train, the NEC is positioned immediately next to Birmingham International rail station.
 Once you alight from your train, follow signs for the NEC, and as you exit the station you will see the entrance leading into the venue on your right.
-Walk along the long corridor and descend the escalators or stairs into the main venue.
-Walk straight ahead, past the Hall 3 and Hall 3A entrances on your left, until you see the escalators/stairs leading to the Skywalk and Atrium Halls on your right hand side.
-Go up these escalators/stairs, along the corridor and turn left at the bottom.
-After a short walk, you will see Hall 8 on your left hand side which is where The Autism Show is located.
+Walk along the sky walk and descend the escalators or stairs into the main venue.
+Carry straight on, opposite 3a turn right where it will be sign posted to go up the escalators or stairs.
+Follow the skywalk along to the end and then use the escalators or stairs to go down, where the signs will direct you left towards the Autism Show in Hall 18.
 Many services run direct to Birmingham International.
 If yours doesn’t, you can catch a connecting train at Birmingham New Street.
 There are regular services, and the journey only takes 10-15 minutes.
 Buses to the NEC can be caught at Birmingham Moor Street and Solihull stations.
 For further information call National Rail enquiries on 08457 484950.
 National Rail

 If you are travelling by bus and coach, coach services are operated by National Express and Megabus, with over 120 daily services from across the UK to Birmingham Airport.
 From here you can get to the NEC in minutes on the free air-rail link.
-Regular local buses depart from Birmingham City Centre.
-The 900 service runs every 15 mins during the day taking approximately 30 mins.
-The 97 service operates every 30 mins, 24hrs a day taking approximately 45 mins.
-Local bus services also run every 30 mins throughout the day to Solihull (service 966) and Coventry (service 900).
-National Express Network West Midlands
+Regular local buses also depart from Birmingham City Centre.
+For a direct bus to the NEC, take the National Express bus X1 towards Coventry from bus stop MS17 beside Selfridges at Moor Street Station (a five minute walk from Birmingham New Street station).
+The travel time will be approximately 45 minutes.
+For a personalised travel plan please click here.

 If you are travelling by taxi, TOA Taxis are available at clearly marked ranks outside the NEC’s main entrances.
 They’re an easy and convenient way to get to your hotels and the towns and attractions around the NEC.
 And as one of our appointed suppliers, TOA Taxis are committed to providing a reliable, good value service to enhance your NEC experience.
 You can book TOA Taxis by phone on 0121 427 8888 or online by clicking here.